devgg/fonticon/README.md

 3. Replace the existing Font Awesome &lt;link&gt; tag with your copied tag.
 4. Execute ```enableFAPro()``` in the developer console.
 5. Do your thing :)
-6. **After you are done remove gauger.io from your list of allowed domains!**
+6. **After you are done, remove gauger.io from your list of allowed domains!**

 <details><summary>Show detailed description</summary>
 1. Add <b>gauger.io</b> as your Font Awesome Pro domain (<a href="https://fontawesome.com/start">link</a>) and copy the resulting webfont <link> tag.